 o Indicating acceptance of the recommendation, or

 o Giving the employer’s reasons for not accepting the recommendation.

-If the employer is not reasonably able to provide a response before the end of the 21-day period, the employer will be asked by the Committee to provide - within that time - a written explanation for the delay, together with an indication of when the response will be provided.
+If the employer is not reasonably able to provide a response before the end of the 21 day period, the employer will be asked by the Committee to provide - within that time - a written explanation for the delay, together with an indication of when the response will be provided.

 If the JOHSC is not satisfied that the explanation provided for the delay is reasonable (in the circumstances), a co-chair may report this to Safety & Risk Services.
 If a reasonable result cannot be reached, the Committee may report it to WorkSafeBC, who may investigate the matter and may, by order, establish a deadline by which the employer must respond.